Dulaan/contextify/README.md

 # contextify
- Lending context to citations in papers using LLMs
+ Lending context to citations in papers using LLMS and RAG

  ## How to Use